Metro East Park and Recreation District

 Sponsors must provide contracts, pay requests, invoices, cancelled checks, and documentation of other grant payments.
 We recommend downloading the "Project Expense Summary Record" tool from our website to track these items as the project progresses.

 Awards are conditional upon completion.
-Park and Trail Grant applicants may become ineligible for the next two grant cycles if a project is abandoned due to lack of performance or violation of the agreement.
+Applicants may become ineligible for the next two grant cycles if a project is abandoned due to lack of performance or violation of the agreement.

 This is a request contingent on the applicant receiving another named state or federal grant.
 If the other grant is not awarded, the applicant may cancel MEPRD's contingent award without penalty.

-Refer to the FY26 Grant Application for a full list of eligible and ineligible components.
+Refer to the FY27 Grant Application for a full list of eligible and ineligible components.
 Download it here: www.meprd.org/park-trail-grant.

-Refer to the current FY26 Grant Application for a detailed list of eligible event types and requirements.
+Refer to the current FY27 Grant Application for a detailed list of eligible event types and requirements.

 Yes, for certain types.
 Virtual events must encourage the use of local public parks or trails in Madison or St. Clair County and cannot exceed 31 consecutive days.